 My work contrasts this daedalean journey with figurative photographs, the subject disconnected from the ground signifying their transforming reality.
 Each composition is selected to be neutral, that sliver of space between positive and negative.
 Allowing the works abstract quality to be informed by the viewer, recreating a singular struggle with our emotions — an experience we all share.

 Rahshia Sawyer is a conceptual photographer based in the Washington DC area.
 She was the 2012 recipient of the Contemporary Talents award from France’s François Schneider Foundation.
-Exhibited in the 2012 Inaugural Dublin Biennial, her photographs and installations have been included in numerous group shows in Canada, England, France, Ireland, Spain, and United States.
+Exhibited in the 2012 Inaugural Dublin Biennial, her photographs and installations have been included in numerous group shows in Canada, England, France, Ireland, Spain, and the United States.
 Her work is in the permanent collections of the Corcoran Gallery of Art, Foundation François Schneider, and Radford University Museum.
-More recently she was a 2015 Trawick semi-finalist, a 2015 Finalist in the 8th edition of the Julia Margaret Cameron Award, and received honorable mention at the 2015 Fine Art Photography Awards.
+More recently she received 2018 Honorable Mention from the International Photography Awards and Prix de la Photographie (Px3).
 She received her MFA from George Mason University in Virginia, and her BFA at the Corcoran College of Art & Design in Washington DC.
 Her current projects examine relationships between beauty and humanity and its balanced (or imbalanced) interaction between reality and fantasy.